 Bicycle Boulevard - Bicycle boulevards are designated and designed to give priority to bicycle travel.
 Bike Boulevards are installed on streets with low volumes and low speeds of motorized traffic.
 They are designed to maximize convenience for bicycle riders over automobiles, and to discourage motor vehicles from making through trips on these routes.
-Bicycle

-Boulevards use signs, pavement markings, and traffic calming designs to create routes that bicyclists will prefer.
+Bicycle Boulevards use signs, pavement markings, and traffic calming designs to create routes that bicyclists will prefer.

-Paths and Trails - Jurisdictions have the option to construct bike paths that do not conform to Caltrans Highway Design Manual standards if they have formerly adopted alternate criteria that adheres to guidelines established by a national association of public agency transportation officials.
-If a pathway is intended primarily for recreational use and will not be built using State or federal transportation funds, it may be constructed to meet local conditions and needs but must apply "minimum safety design criteria" (CA Streets and Highways Code Section 891(a) and (b)).
+Paths and Trails - Jurisdictions have the option to construct bike paths that do not conform to Caltrans standards.
+If a pathway is intended primarily for recreational use and will not be built using State or federal transportation funds, it may be constructed to meet local conditions and needs.